maldojr88/MaldoMessageQueue/NETTY.md

 a version that is allocated on the heap or one that is allocated off the heap.
 PooledByteBufAllocator and UnpooledByteBufAllocator are the two main classes to allocate ByteBuf.
 The former is based on jemalloc to help improve performance and minimize memory fragmentation.
-Unpooled and ByteBufUtil are utility classes to manipulate ByteBufs. hexdump is a populare function as it eases debugging of byte data.
+Unpooled and ByteBufUtil are utility classes to manipulate ByteBufs. hexdump is a popular function as it eases debugging of byte data.

 Bootstrapping